| Title: | A Report Templating System |

 numeric - matches a numeric variable

-factor - matches a factor variable (i.e. R object of factor
+factor - matches a factor variable (i.e. R object of factor class)

 variable - matches any variable of previously defined types